SUPPORTING EDUCATIONAL THEATER PROGRAMS

-Membership in AATE brings you face to face with new people, new plays, new techniques, and new contacts in the world of theatre and education.
-Join a national and international network of top professionals, scholars, and students who share a passion for stimulating young people and communities through the theatre arts.
+Membership in AATE brings you face-to-face with new people, new plays, new techniques, and new contacts in the world of theater and education.
+Join a national and international network of top professionals, scholars, and students who share a passion for stimulating young people and communities through the theater arts.

 AATE Annual National Conference

-The field’s most talked about conference, where theatre-specific artists and educators exchange expertise in an atmosphere of fun, warmth, and professionalism unmatched anywhere.
+The field’s most talked about conference, where theater-specific artists and educators exchange expertise in an atmosphere of fun, warmth, and professionalism unmatched anywhere.
 Members are offered a discounted registration rate.

 AATE Annual Symposium

-AATE teams up and co-presents a symposium annually with different theatre organizations, where theatre artists and educators can discuss a particular subject.
+AATE teams up and co-presents an annual symposium with different theater organizations, where theater artists and educators can discuss a particular subject.
 Symposiums provide hands-on workshops, collaborative opportunities, panel discussions, performances, and so much more.
 Leave with practical tools and gain skills that can benefit your workplace and community.
 Members are offered a discounted registration rate.

 AATE Resources and Programs

-AATE brings you access to unique funding opportunities, lesson plans, production photos, online forums, searchable member lists, online career postings, and innovative, groundbreaking programs, such as Theatre In Our Schools (TIOS), Playwrights In Our Schools, the prestigious AATE Leadership Institute, arts and research awards and scholarships, and much more.
+AATE brings you access to unique funding opportunities; lesson plans; production photos; online forums; searchable member lists; online career postings; and innovative, groundbreaking programs, such as Theater In Our Schools (TIOS), Playwrights In Our Schools, the prestigious AATE Leadership Institute, arts and research awards and scholarships, and much more.

 AATE Online Workshops

-AATE’s online programming aims to provide professional development opportunities to theatre educators through interactive sessions with experts in the field.
+AATE’s online programming aims to provide professional development opportunities to theater educators through interactive sessions with experts in the field.
 Workshops are accessible via the internet and can be attended synchronously or asynchronously.
-CEU’s are offered for all workshops, these can be used for re-certification or credit, certificates of attendance are provided following the completion of the workshop to certify these hours.
+CEU’s are offered for all workshops, these can be used for recertification or credit; certificates of attendance are provided following the completion of the workshop to certify these hours.

-SKILLS ACQUIRED BY PARTICIPATION IN A QUALITY EDUCATIONAL THEATRE PROGRAM:
+SKILLS ACQUIRED BY PARTICIPATION IN A QUALITY EDUCATIONAL THEATER PROGRAM: